emmjia/defi-letters/README.md

 The results are word documents with clients name, account information, and explanation of surplus.

-For privacy reasons I have only provided a screenshot of the arithmatic portion of the results defi_letter_git.pdf
+For privacy reasons I have only provided a screenshot of the arithmatic portion of the results defi_letter_git.pdf.
+It is a before and after.